Sund Municipality: General information

 The parish of Sund was established as a formannskapsdistrikt (municipality) on 1 January 1838.
 It originally included many islands to the southwest of the Bergen Peninsula.
-On 1 January 1886, the southern archipelago in Sund (population: 2,396) was separated to form the new Austevoll Municipality.
-This left Sund with 2,112 residents.
+On 1 January 1886, Sund Municipality was divided: the southern archipelago (population: 2,396) became the new Austevoll Municipality and the rest of the municipality (population: 2,112) remained as a smaller Sund Municipality.

-On 1 January 2020, the three neighboring municipalities of Fjell, Sund, and Øygarden were merged into one large island municipality called Øygarden.
+On 1 January 2020, there was a large municipal merger including three neighboring municipalities.
+Fjell Municipality, Sund Municipality, and Øygarden Municipality were merged into a new, much larger Øygarden Municipality.
+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, Hordaland county became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the old Sund farm (Sund) since the first Sund Church was built there.
 The name is identical to the word sund which means "strait", "sound", or "channel".

 Coat of arms

 The original coat of arms was granted on 26 April 1966 and they were in use until the new arms were approved on 23 March 1988.
 The blazon is "Azure, two piles in the point argent issuing from each side of the chief and a lighthouse on an island sable over three bars wavy argent".
 This means the arms have a blue field (background) and the charge is a black lighthouse on an island over three wavy lines.
 There are also two triangle-shapes emitting from the lighthouse.
 The triangles and wavy lines have a tincture of argent which means they are commonly colored white, but if the arms are made out of metal, then silver is used.
 The arms were designed to look like a lighthouse on an island in the ocean, emitting light to guide travelers.

 A new coat of arms was granted on 23 March 1988 and they were in use until 1 January 2020 when the municipality was dissolved (its successor, Øygarden Municipality, adopted these arms starting on that same day).
 The official blazon is "Argent, a lighthouse couped azure" (På sølv grunn ei blå fyrlykt).
 The arms were designed to replace the old "unofficial" arms (since they did not meet the legal requirements for arms).
 They were designed to be similar to the old arms while meeting the state requirements.
 The arms have a field (background) has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The charge is the top of a lighthouse.
 This design was chosen to symbolize the importance of the sea and the alertness of the local population.
 The arms were designed by Even Jarl Skoglund.
 The municipal flag has the same design as the coat of arms.